MicrosoftDocs/msteams-docs/msteams-platform/concepts/deep-links.md

 * `subEntityLabel`&emsp;A label for the item to use for displaying the deep link
 * `subEntityWebUrl`&emsp;An optional field with a fallback URL to use if the client does not support rendering the tab

-## Generating a deep link to your tab
+### Generating a deep link to your tab

-The format for a deep link that you can use in a bot or Connector message is as follows:
+The format for a deep link that you can use in a bot, Connector, or messaging extension card is as follows:

 `https://teams.microsoft.com/l/entity/<appId>/<entityId>?webUrl=<entityWebUrl>&label=<entityLabel>&context=<context>`